EdChSk/PyChat/README.md

 # PyChat

 PyChat is an easy to use chat server coded in python.
 When started the user can enter a username and address to connect with or can press to host button to allow for other users to connect to them.
+It is easy to host on a local network and with a bit of knowledge you can port forward to chat anytime.

 ## Getting Started
 These instructions will help you get a copy of this project up and running on your local machine for development, testing, or general use.